How to get out of Customer Service and get amazing opportunities

 Motivation, that driving force!

-Working in customer service might be someone else’s dream, but if it isn’t yours, give yourself permission to up and leave.
+Working in customer service might be someone else’s dream, but if it isn’t yours, you have the power to change your career path.
 That might mean using your skills to work in an adjacent industry like sales or upskilling in something completely different, such as becoming a citizen developer.
-Either way, power to you.
+Either way, there are plenty of high-paying jobs for former customer service workers.

 ABOUT THE AUTHOR